tommyzakhoo/simple-regression2/README.md

 ### Preliminary Exploration

-Let's take a look at the scatter plots.
+Let's start by looking at the scatter plots of <b>Y</b> and some of these variables.